 The bottom line is this: Don’t merely look at the price and basic hardware specs when shopping for a cheap desktop computer.
 Set your budget, know exactly what features you want (write this down if you need to) and then work from there.

 When shopping for any sort of cheap computer, be it a laptop or desktop PC, the biggest risk you’ll face is ending up with something that is running on outdated hardware (or hardware that will be outdated very soon).
 This is what happens when you consider only the price and don’t familiarize yourself with the current state of computer hardware.
 Thankfully, there’s not too much to remember.

-First, when looking at CPUs, it’s best to stick with ninth- and 10th-generation Intel Core processors and AMD Ryzen (also known as “Zen”) processors, as these are more recent and will keep your system – even a relatively basic one – reasonably “future-proof.”
+First, when looking at CPUs, it’s best to stick with 11th- and 12th-generation Intel Core processors and AMD Ryzen (also known as “Zen”) processors, as these are more recent and will keep your system – even a relatively basic one – reasonably “future-proof.”
 We also suggest a minimum of 8GB of RAM unless you’re sailing into sub-$300 waters and 16GB is even more strongly recommended for something like a gaming desktop.
 Finally, solid-state drives (now common even on cheap computers) are generally preferable to traditional hard drives.
 These SSDs are generally more reliable and considerably faster than old-school HDDs, although they offer less storage space per dollar.

 Are cheap desktop computers good for gaming?